Transfer Student

 Frequently Asked Questions

-Transfer students are required to live on-campus.
-Campbell University requires all undergraduate students (including 3/2 MBA candidates) to live in on-campus housing for 6 consecutive Fall & Spring semesters (3 years).
-Exceptions are students who are 21+ years of age, married, or commuting from the primary residence of a parent within a 40-miles of main campus.
-For more information, visit Residence Life for details.
+Yes, transfer students are required to live on-campus.
+Campbell University requires all undergraduate students to live in on-campus housing for six consecutive Fall & Spring semesters (3 years).

 Yes, Campbell awards academic merit scholarships to transfer students as well as scholarships for Phi Theta Kappa members.
 View details below.